 A “back-out” plan must be considered in the event the changes are unsuccessful or produce undesired results prior to implementation of the changes.

-The following personnel have authority to approve software/hardware changes:
+The following personnel have the authority to approve software/hardware changes: [[4400-1]].

-It is the responsibility of the to implement most software/hardware changes; however, certain senior managers may also make changes to Credit Union application software with documentation provided to the for retention.
+It is the responsibility of the [4400-2] to implement most software/hardware changes; however, certain senior managers may also make changes to Credit Union application software with documentation provided to the [4400-2] for retention.